The purpose of community development is to improve your geographic community in some manner.

 Humans need work to learn new skills, stimulate the brain toward further development, reap the psychic rewards of seeing something they try become real, and to produce satisfaction.
 But we do not have to ask very many people why they work, or why they find work rewarding, before the word "purpose" is heard.
 Many of you will find stimulation and pleasure in doing community "work," even though for most people, this is unpaid work.

 Most community work is relatively easy, except for the always-challenging task of getting along with other humans and puzzling about how humans work together or frustrate one another in groups.
+That is difficult.
 But when the community projects are relatively successful, individuals participating in them experience mastery of a task in a very satisfying way.

 The nature of community development projects varies hugely from situation to situation around the globe, but I hope you'll consider giving your community some of your time and energy.
 Humans need to experience the value of both individual assertion and communal undertakings.
 Societies that consistently emphasize one at the expense of the other are wasting the potential of the population.